devhliu/DoseCalcs-Gui/docs/source/GUI.rst

 1. core: contains the source and header files of DoseCalcs-Core.

-2. gui: contains the source, header, and ".ui" files of the Qt5 C++ user interface.
-The input components (checkboxes, buttons, lists of choices, and input text fields) are supported by tooltips when the cursor passes through them in order to give the necessary information and message about how to fill the input component.
-Also, when filling in the input components, the entered values can be checked and verified before being used in simulation.
+2. gui: contains the source, header, ".ui", and resources files of the Qt5 C++ DoseCalcs-Gui.

-3. PackagesAndFiles: It will be used to install the GUI prerequisite packages.
+3. PackagesAndFiles: It will be used to held the installed prerequisite packages using the DoseCalcs-GUI.
 Also, it contains the following:

-- [Config] file, which is used by the DoseCalcs-GUI application to get and fill the default inputs such as the default [macros] file,  CMAKE "bin" directory path, Geant4 install "bin" directory path, ROOT install "bin" directory path, MPI install "bin" directory path,  DCMTK, install directory path, and DoseCalcs-Core directory path.
+- [Config] file, which is used by the DoseCalcs-GUI application to get and fill the default inputs such as the default [macros] file,  CMAKE "bin" directory path, Geant4 install "bin" directory path, ROOT install "bin" directory path, MPI install "bin" directory path, DCMTK install directory path, and DoseCalcs-Core source directory path.
 An example of a [Config] file is given in (ConfigFile).

 .. .. _ConfigFile: